Michigan Drug & Alcohol Rehab Centers Information

 Detoxification from alcohol and any mood altering chemicals is the first phase of treatment.
 Detox MUST be done under the medical supervision of a licensed MD.
 Today, there are state-of-the-art medications available to ease and minimize the cravings and effects of withdrawal.

 There is a possibility withdrawal may cause a severe reaction, resulting in the “Delirium Tremors” (DTs).
-If someone does go into the DTs, there is a 33% chance it will be fatal.
+If someone does go into the DTs, there is a 30% chance it will be fatal.

-Outpatient and Intensive Outpatient
+Intensive Outpatient Programs

 An outpatient facility offers similar services as partial day and inpatient except clients do not stay at the facility overnight.
 Intensive outpatient (IOP) generally offers 1 hour of treatment 3 days a week.
 Group therapy includes skills training, relapse prevention, cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT) and motivational enhancement therapy (MET).
 A qualified addiction specialist, trained in the various therapies, leads the sessions.